afrid0315/shell_scripting-linux_topics/README.md

 Green -32;
 Yellow -33;
 Normal -0

+Eg: Take this as variable RED="\e[31m" as per required color and use.

 ## Find and Delete Old Files:
 ### find /path/to/files -type f -mtime +30 -exec rm {} \;